You Did It, NYC! Libraries Saved from $58.3M in City Budget Cuts

-In order to meet the November 2023 mid-year cut imposed by the City, NYC’s public libraries were forced to eliminate seven-day service across the city, as well as reduce spending on materials, programs, and maintenance of locations.
-The City’s proposed FY25 budget with $58.3M in cuts and funding reductions to libraries will have an even deeper negative impact on library services and resources, including:
+In November 2023, mid-year cut imposed by the City forced NYC’s public libraries to eliminate seven-day service across the city, as well as reduce spending on materials, programs, and maintenance of locations.
+The initial proposed FY25 budget had $58.3M in cuts and funding reductions to libraries that would have forced further service reductions, including:

 NYC Libraries’ Testimony